-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a direct, scheduled British Airways flight to Denver.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Denver.
 On arrival, we transfer to our hotel, the Sheraton Denver Downtown (3-star), Courtyard by Marriott Cherry Creek (3-star), Holiday Inn Cherry Creek (3-star) or Crowne Plaza Denver (3.5-star) for the next two nights.

 Modern and vibrant, set against a stunning Rocky Mountain backdrop, Denver makes a fine introduction to the American West.
 A brief orientation tour includes a visit to the gold-domed State Capitol building, one of the steps of which is exactly a mile above sea level, earning Denver its ‘Mile High City’ moniker.
 The remainder of the day is at leisure for relaxation or independent exploration - perhaps to learn more about Denver’s gold rush heritage at Larimer Square and the Historic Lower Downtown District, or wander around the excellent shops of the 16th Street Mall.

 Today we leave Denver behind in pursuit of our first American national park.
 North of Denver, the summer resort of Estes Park is the gateway to Rocky Mountain National Park, with its towering, snow-streaked peaks reflected in still blue alpine lakes.
 After some time to appreciate the magnificent scenery, we continue to Cheyenne, the capital of Wyoming, named for the Native American people who occupied this region in times past.
 Our hotel is the Little America (4-star) or Fairfield Inn & Suites Cheyenne (4-star).

 This morning we pay a visit to a work in progress since 1948, the Crazy Horse Memorial situated in the Black Hills of South Dakota.
 The monument is on a scale exceeding even that of the great pyramid, carved into a mountain and considered to be on sacred ground.
 This depiction of Sioux leader Crazy Horse, with arm outstretched illustrating the phrase ‘My lands are where my dead lie buried’, a tribute to the Native American.
 This evening we visit one of the world’s most impressive artistic achievements and an icon of the American West.
 Carved into the granite face of Mount Rushmore, the 18m-tall faces of former presidents Washington, Jefferson, Roosevelt and Lincoln look serenely on.
 The monument itself is memorably featured in the climactic chase scene of Alfred Hitchcock’s North by Northwest.

 Our journey continues into Wyoming and Devils Tower, a bizarre igneous rock formation that protrudes dramatically out of the prairies that surround the Black Hills.
 It is perhaps just as famous as the site of the landing spaceship in Steven Spielberg’s Close Encounters of the Third Kind.
 Then, we travel to Sheridan, a pleasant town which owes its prominence to a history of trapping, ranching, mining and railroad building offering modern hospitality with old west charm.
 Our hotel is the Best Western (3-star) or Holiday Inn Sheridan-Convention Center (3-star).

 We continue westward to the town of Cody, named after William F Cody, better known as the pioneering ‘wild west’ showman Buffalo Bill.
-After lunch at leisure and time for independent exploration of the collection of museums depicting features of the American West, we journey to Yellowstone National Park - known as the first US national park - and to our hotel for the next two nights, the Gray Wolf Inn (2T+), perfectly located for exploring this remarkable region.
+After lunch at leisure and time for independent exploration of the collection of museums depicting features of the American West, we journey to Yellowstone National Park - known as the first US national park - and to our hotel for the next two nights, the Gray Wolf Inn (2.5-star), perfectly located for exploring this remarkable region.

 Enjoy a full day tour of the unforgettable Yellowstone National Park.
 This high plateau straddles the border of three states and is packed with natural wonders - half of the world’s geothermal features (including the iconic ‘Old Faithful’ geyser) may be found here, along with hundreds of documented species of mammals, birds, fish and reptiles.
 In the company of an expert local guide we can appreciate the enchanting mountains and waterfalls, marvel at the volcanic ‘sideshows’ and try to shoot the perfect picture of the park’s ‘megafauna’ - characterful wildlife including grizzly bears, wolves and herds of bison.

 Today we travel south, crossing the state line between Wyoming and Utah as we journey to Salt Lake City, perhaps best known as the headquarters of the Mormon Church.
 Mormon pioneers, fleeing persecution in Illinois, settled here more than 150 years ago and helped build an attractive city with much to offer the modern-day traveller.
 On arrival, we take a short orientation tour before checking in at the Sheraton (4-star) or Doubletree by Hilton Salt Lake City (3-star).

 Sit back and enjoy the scenery as we follow the mountains, passing beautiful canyons as we make our way to Arches National Park.
 It is aptly named and famed for its preservation of over 2,000 natural red sandstone arches spanning 73,000 acres of wilderness, including the beautiful Delicate Arch.
 We check in to the Moab Valley Inn (3-star) or Homewood Suites Moab (3-star), a short distance away, for two nights.

 Today we visit Canyonlands National Park, another remarkable park which, as the name suggests, presents a richly-coloured landscape of canyons, plateaux and buttes, carved by two mighty rivers - the Green and Colorado rivers and adorned with petroglyphs by the Ancestral Puebloan Indians.

-Today we visit Zion National Park, the oldest and most visited park, renowned for its soaring monoliths and echoing canyons, its enchanting waterfalls and rock colours, and its prolific wildlife and Native American heritage.
+Today we visit Zion National Park, renowned for its soaring monoliths and echoing canyons, its enchanting waterfalls and rock colours, and its prolific wildlife and Native American heritage.
 We spend some time in contemplation of its quiet grandeur and natural marvels including the ‘hanging gardens’ (rock walls bedecked in summer months with flowers).
-Overnight at the La Quinta Inn & Suites (3T), Springdale.
+Overnight at the La Quinta Inn & Suites (3-star), Springdale.

-We leave Utah for Arizona today as we make our journey to Williams to spend two nights at the Grand Canyon Railway Hotel (3-star) in Williams (2020) or Little America Hotel (4-star) in Flagstaff (2021).
+We leave Utah for Arizona today as we make our journey to our overnight stop - the Grand Canyon Railway Hotel (3-star) in Williams (2020) or Little America Hotel (4-star) in Flagstaff (2021).